humhue/DAOTools/README.md

 # How to fix QUDAO
 **Disclaimer**\
 I'm not the author of QUDAO, available at *https://www.nexusmods.com/dragonage/mods/4689*, whose author is Paul Escalona (aka Qwinn).\
-I created only this toolset and a QUDAO patch to make QUDAO non-language-specific and thus enjoyable by non-english speakers.
+I created only this toolset and a QUDAO patch to make QUDAO dialogues non-language-specific and thus enjoyable by non-english speakers.

 If you want, you can just download the patched files in the release section and install them, if you don't, follow the next steps.